linode/docs/docs/guides/applications/containers/cloud-containers/index.md

 Containers are an increasingly popular way for companies to migrate on-premises apps to the cloud and reap all the benefits the cloud brings: scale, elasticity, DevOps development, and off-loading on-prem resources to a cloud provider.

 The technology is mature, with a number of competitors to Docker, including Microsoft Azure, and competitors to Kubernetes, such as Red Hat OpenShift.
-Most cloud providers offer some ready-made container and orchestration services, including us here at Linode, with [Kubernetes](https://www.linode.com/products/kubernetes/) services.
-There are also several consulting services available, from [Accenture](https://www.accenture.com/us-en/blogs/software-engineering-blog/miha-kralj-containers) down to small consultancies.
+Most cloud providers offer some ready-made container and orchestration services, including us here at Linode, with a [managed Kubernetes](https://www.linode.com/products/kubernetes/) service.